Displaying Forecast with Zebra BI Tables

 Creating a forecast and showing it in reports can add valuable insights as the budget or plan numbers might be outdated.
 But sometimes, adding forecast data to a report can also be tricky because you need to decide which other scenarios you want to compare with the forecast.
-With the Zebra BI visuals, adding and comparing forecast values is easy.
+Find out how to do it easily in Zebra BI Tables.

 In this article

 In this example, we compare monthly sales per product group to budget, and the same comparison is needed for the YTD figures.
 On top of that, the full-year budget is compared to the full-year forecast.

 Not sure how you would do this with native Power BI visuals but with the help of the Zebra BI tables visual, you can do all this in just one visual without creating a mess.
 This is the view we will show as an example of the end result:

 You can see that in the monthly and YTD section, AC (Actuals) is compared to PL (Plan) while in the Full-year section, FC (Forecast) is compared to PL (Plan).
 Because this is one single chart, all the data bars are scaled and can therefore be compared to each other.

 First, we insert the visual, increase the size of it, and add the following fields to the visual: The Group field from the BusinessUnits table goes into the Category placeholder.
 The AC measure goes to the Values placeholder and the PL measure goes into the Plan placeholder.